acumos/system-integration/z2a/INSTALL.md

 To perform an installation of Acumos, we will need to perform the following
 steps:

-1. Change directory into the `z2a/0-kind` directory.
+1. Set the ACUMOS_HOME environment variable, change directory into the ``z2a/0-kind`` directory, and execute the ``z2a/0-kind/0a-env.sh`` script.

     ```bash
+    ACUMOS_HOME=$HOME/src/system-integration
     cd $HOME/src/system-integration/z2a/0-kind
-    ```

-2. Execute the z2a `0a-env.sh` script.

-    ```bash
     ./0a-env.sh
     ```

-3. After successful execution of the `0a-env.sh` script, execute the z2a `0b-depends.sh` script.
+2. After successful execution of the `0a-env.sh` script, execute the z2a `0b-depends.sh` script.

     ```bash
     ./0b-depends.sh
     ```

-4. Once the z2a `0b-depends.sh` has completed, please log out of your session and log back in.
+3. Once the z2a `0b-depends.sh` has completed, please log out of your session and log back in.
 This step is required such that you (the installer) are added to the `docker` group, which is required in the next step.